 Purdey visits her Uncle, who just happens to be Colonel Foster (Ballard Berkeley) and learns he hasn’t seen the general, and that ‘Mad Jack’ Miller runs his division like a private army, but not before the Colonel reprimands his batman, Carver, for not offering Purdey a drink.
 Miller meanwhile has discovered Tony’s escape, and sends his men to search.
 He’s spotted and they open up mortar fire on him, but when Purdey tries to rescue him, the sergeant and Miller, whom she immediately recognises from the films, stop her.

-The New Avengers learn that Miller's troops are the dregs and hard cases, yet he's had no AWOLs in over two years, so they decide to infiltrate.
-Purdey visits the soldiers' local and learns from Terry and his mate (John Challis) that they've fought in South America before Miller turns up and has Terry arrested and her escorted off the premises... at gun point.
-Just after she's locked in a cell, Gambit arrives posing as the new adjutant, Major Gambit, ex- of a highland regiment.
+The New Avengers learn that Miller’s troops are the dregs and hard cases, yet he’s had no AWOLs in over two years, so they decide to infiltrate.
+Purdey visits the soldiers’ local and learns from Terry that they’ve fought in South America before Miller turns up and has Terry arrested and Purdey escorted off the premises… at gun point.
+Just after she’s locked in a cell, Gambit arrives posing as the new adjutant, Major Gambit, ex- of a highland regiment.